-In this work, we shall revisit the BPS black hole entropy in the IIA set-up for reasons below.
+In this work, we shall revisit the BPS black hole entropy in the IIA setup for reasons below.
 It is recalled that the K3 compactification of IIA string preserves 16 supercharges.
-The supersymmetric curvature squared action consistent with the same amount of supersymmetry was obtained only recently in 6D off-shell supergravity (and its dimensional reduction) based on the dilaton Weyl multiplet \cite{NOPT,BNOPT}, where the invariance under 8 supercharges is manifest.
+The supersymmetric curvature squared action consistent with the same amount of supersymmetry was obtained only recently in 6D off-shell supergravity (and its dimensional reduction) based on the dilaton Weyl multiplet \cite{NOPT,BNOPT}, where the invariance under eight supercharges is manifest.
 A further $S^1$ reduction of the 6D model gives rise to the aforementioned 5D model arising from IIA string on K3$\times S^1$.
-In practice, we will uplift the 5D black hole solutions along the $S^1$ direction to six-dimensions and readdress the issue of the macroscopic entropy there.
-We emphasize that it is totally equivalent to calculate the entropy of black holes in the 5D model based on the dilaton Weyl multiplet as circle reduction preserves conserved quantities of the solution.
-We prefer the 6D model for computational simplicity as the 6D supergravity multiplet consists of less fields.
-In the 6D set-up, we will also explore whether different supersymmetric completions of the Riemann tensor squared give the same contribution to the black hole entropy, by virtue of the fact that there is a unique off-shell formulation of 6D (1,0) supergravity based on which all curvature squared super-invariants have been constructed \cite{NOPT,BNOPT} (all curvature squared super-invariants based on 5D dilaton Weyl multiplet were previously obtained in \cite{BRS,OP1,OP2})\footnote{There exists also standard Weyl multiplet in $D=6$.
-However, the 2-derivative supergravity action based on the standard Weyl multiplet is pathological for the lack of a saddle point \cite{Bergshoeff:1985mz}.}.
-This is advantageous to the 5D set-up based on standard Weyl multiplet \cite{CDKL,dK}, where only one supersymmetric completion of Riemann tensor squared preserving 8 supercharges \cite{HOT} instead of 16 supercharges is known explicitly.
-Up to date, there exists no rigorous proof that the other independent supersymmetric completion of the Riemann tensor squared based on standard Weyl multiplet, if exists, contributes equally to the BPS black hole entropy.
+In practice, we shall uplift the 5D black hole solutions along the $S^1$ direction to six dimensions and readdress the issue of the macroscopic entropy there.
+We emphasize that it is totally equivalent to calculate the entropy of black holes in the 5D model based on the dilaton Weyl multiplet as circle reduction preserves conserved quantities carried by the solution.
+We prefer the 6D model for computational simplicity as the 6D supergravity multiplet consists of fewer fields.
+In the 6D setup, we will also explore whether different supersymmetric completions of the Riemann tensor squared give the same contribution to the black hole entropy, by virtue of the fact that there is a unique off-shell formulation of 6D (1,0) supergravity allowing for well-defined two- and higher derivative superinvariants \cite{Bergshoeff:1985mz,NOPT,BNOPT} (all curvature squared superinvariants based on the 5D dilaton Weyl multiplet were previously obtained in \cite{BRS,OP1,OP2})\footnote{There exists also a standard Weyl multiplet in $D=6$.
+However, the two-derivative supergravity action based on the standard Weyl multiplet is pathological for the lack of a saddle point \cite{Bergshoeff:1985mz}.}.
+This is advantageous to the 5D setup based on standard Weyl multiplet \cite{CDKL,dK}, where only one supersymmetric completion of Riemann tensor squared preserving eight supercharges \cite{HOT} instead of 16 supercharges is known explicitly.
+Up to date, there exists no rigorous proof that the other independent supersymmetric completion of the Riemann tensor squared based on standard Weyl multiplet, if one exists, contributes equally to the BPS black hole entropy.